Reaping the Woke Church We Have Sown

 First, we must appreciate that Jesus said his followers are not greater than him.
 In John 15, when Jesus explained the hatred of the world, he said, “Remember the word that I said to you: A servant is not greater than his master.’
 If they persecuted me, they will persecute you.”
 This was concluded with Jesus saying their hatred fulfilled what was written in their law, “they hated me without a cause.”
 Christians, by and large, have rejected the identity Jesus assigned to them through this ordained antithesis.
 American Christians need a fresh appreciation of our righteous, separate identity in Christ.
 It’s the greatest privilege to receive the opposition of the world; it showcases our union with Christ.
 It was for this reason the apostles rejoiced when beaten for their faith, recognizing that Jesus counted them worthy to suffer for his name sake.

-Second, we need a proper fear of God again in the church.
-Jesus had a message for compromisers in his kingdom, and it went like this: “Woe to you when all men speak well of you, For so did their fathers to the false prophets (Luk 6:26).”
 If someone claiming to be a Christian is accepted by the world, or never spoken against, or never brings offense, or refuses to stand for the truth, while simultaneously tolerating ideas and practices that are against God’s law, such a person is not a Christian.
 We have to be willing to say this.
 Strongly.
 Any progress toward the church being the church (as the axiom goes), begins with a proper fear of who we follow, recognizing that true Christianity fears him who can kill the body and soul in hell.

-Third, we have to be willing to speak the whole truth.
-The world hated Jesus for testifying that the world’s deeds are evil.
-This is our responsibility too.
-Jesus explained to his disciples that truth speaking fulfills Christian witness: “If I had not come and spoken to them, they would not have been guilty of sin, but now they have no excuse for their sin (Joh 15:22).”
 Part of the purpose of speaking the truth is to vindicate the righteous judgement of God (2 Thess.
 1:5ff).
 The partisan divide of our day trains people to speak only the “sins” of the other side.
 Christians have to be willing to tell the whole truth as God defines right and wrong, with an ability to stand outside the world’s divide, remembering that God’s purposes are being accomplished in the earth through the spoken truth.

 Further, our goal in speaking the truth is not condemnation, but rather that people would come to the know the gospel of the forgiveness of sins.
 Paul wanted to go to Rome to preach the gospel to Nero.
 Our greatest enemies should be the object of our concern, that they might be set free in the truth of the gospel as we have.
 To tell them the truth about sin, righteousness, and the judgment to come (the expressed mission of the Holy Spirit) should have the aim for people to be forgiven of their sins.
 It is this kind of truth telling that accomplishes our separation from the world and fulfills the purpose for which Jesus left us here.

-The best way for to refuse the culture’s incitement to submission will be accomplished when we remember that Jesus called his church to be separate, in every way, by refusing to love the world.
+The best way for us to refuse the culture’s incitement to submission will be accomplished when we remember that Jesus called his church to be separate, in every way, by refusing to love the world.

 Chris Gordon